EOSIO/eos/Docker/README.md

 docker run -it -v /path/to/custom/contracts:/contracts eosio/contracts /bin/bash
 ```

 At this time you should be at a bash shell.
-You can navigate into the /contracts directory and use eosiocpp to compile your custom contracts.
+You can navigate into the /contracts directory and use enumivocpp to compile your custom contracts.

 ### Change default configuration